Jean Henri Lhuillier: Career

-Involvement in Sports
+Involvement in sports

 Jean Henri has helped athletes in representing the Philippines in international tournaments and has supported programs that aim for the development of the youth through sports such as basketball, tennis, and softball.
 He was recently awarded as the Sportsman of the Year in the 36th Sportswriter Association of Cebu Awards.
 He has supported the sports scene in the Philippines for more than three decades.
 Lhuillier was recognized for his efforts in sports grassroots development and support to national teams in softball and tennis in the country.

-He has also majorly contributed to the successful campaigns of the RP Blu Boys in the past years as well as the fruitful Tokyo 2020 Olympics campaign of the RP Blu Girls, the country’s national softball teams.
+He has also contributed to the campaigns of the RP Blu Boys in the past years as well as the Tokyo 2020 Olympics campaign of the RP Blu Girls, the country’s national softball teams.
 He is also the main supporter of the girls under 14 and under 16 who compete each year at the WTA Future Stars competition held abroad.

 He is a co-founder of the Unified Tennis Philippines (UTP) and is currently the Chairman of the Board of the Philippine Tennis Association, team manager of the Davis Cup Team Philippines, the team owner of Cebuana Lhuillier Gems, and the president of the Amateur Softball Association of the Philippines.

 He also serves as the current director of Philippine Tennis Academy, team manager of Philippine men's and women's national teams.
 He is a member of the Professional Tennis Registry (USA), the Softball Confederation Asia, and the United States Professional Tennis Association Inc.

 In recent years, he has expanded Cebuana Lhuillier sports by engaging into international sports events such as the International Premier Tennis League, the International Tennis Federation Futures and the ATP Challenger Tour.
 He is a co-owner of the Philippine Mavericks in the IPTL which brought players such as Serena Williams and Rafael Nadal among others to the Philippines in December 2015.
 He also sponsored the ATP Challenger Tour last January 2016 which featured the likes of former world number 8, Mikhail Youzhny.
 He also sponsored (through Cebuana Lhuillier) the 2016 and 2017 Philippine qualifying tournaments for the 16-under and 14-under WTA (Women’s Tennis Association) Future Stars.